Central Catholic High School

 Foreign Languages

-Students in grades 1-8 are expected to study Spanish during the school day.
+Students in grades 1-8 are expected to study Spanish according to the foreign language schedule.
+New students are placed with regard to prior experience and current openings.

 Homework